Santodomingo Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Colombia without a visa for tourism or business purposes
+Citizens of listed countries can enter Colombia for tourism without a visa.

-Nationals of countries not covered by visa-free entry or eVisa must apply for a traditional visa at a Colombian embassy or consulate
+Citizens of countries not listed in the visa-free or ETA categories must apply for a traditional tourist visa at a Colombian consulate.

 Arrival Process